joseph-flinn/site/data/posts/0010-plg-support-functions.md

 ---

-- Lean Management: maximizing user value while minimizing waste  [https://kanbanize.com/lean-management/what-is-lean-management]

-- PLG Core: Product, Design, and Engineering
-- PLG Marketing: Marketing, Customer Success, Sales, and Product
-  + marketing with the product at the center with the user at the center of the product  [https://www.toplyne.io/blog/plg-marketing]
-- PLG Finance: Finance and Product
-- PLG Operations: Operations and Product

-- How does Operations fit in?
-  + Getting feedback to Product in a way that communicates value to the end user.
-"Stability" and "Delivery" are going to be the key words in these conversations as well as important metrics around these areas.

 In the [last PLG post](./plg-product-triad), we examined the unique roles and perspectives that each of the core groups
 have: Product, Design, and Engineering Development.
 This post, we're going to look at how the rest of the organization supports the Product Led Growth.